Parcifel/test_runner/README.md

 -    -o, --output:  Specify the output folder
 -    -a, --args:    Specify the arguments to be passed to the program

+### Args:
+Arguments are passed to the file in ther order they are given after the -a flag
+-   Key word arguments: If you want any keyword arguments type it in the form key=value
+-   File as argument: if you want ether the input or output file as an argument us %if for input file and %of for output file.
+NOTE: if nether of these are used normal piping will be used. eg. -a %if %of --> command program folder/input_file fodler.out/output_file eg. -a ----------> command program < folder/input_file > folder.out/output_file

 ### Example:
 -    `./test.sh -o output -a 1 2 3 test.py input`
 -    `python3 test.py input/test1.txt 1 2 3 > output/test1.txt`